Nxito/Nxito/README.md

 - Knowledge about robotics, arduino, rasberry, programming ( js, lua, golang,c++, CTRL ) and a few more.

-- +4 years of experience coding JS professionally and more as hobby.
+- +5 years of experience coding JS professionally and more as hobby.

-- I always keep studying.
+- I always keep studying and improving.